-- Collection of data
+- Collection of data.
+Variables and measurement level.

-- Descriptive analysis of the sample
+- Descriptive analysis of the sample.

-- Simple probability theory with focus on the normal distribution
+- Simple probability theory with focus on the normal distribution.

-- Confidence intervals for mean and proportion
+- Confidence intervals for mean and proportion.

-- Hypothesis tests for mean and proportion
+- Hypothesis testing for average and proportion.

-- Simple correlation- and regression analysis
+- Simple correlation- and regression analysis.

-- Selected central tests, including the chi-square test for covariation between two categorical variables.
+- Selected central tests including the chi-square test for covariation between two categorical variables.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.